Swiss Terms Clause Samples

 (d) a director or a manager includes in relation to a company limited by shares (Aktiengesellschaft) a member of the board of directors (Verwaltungsrat) or a member of the executive management (Geschäftsleitung).

-(b) In this Agreement, where it relates to a Swiss Loan Party, a reference to liquidation, bankruptcy, insolvency, reorganization, moratorium or any other proceeding under an applicable law means that such Swiss Loan Party is unable to or admits inability to pay its debts when due (zahlungsunfähig), is deemed to or declared to be unable to pay its debts, suspends or threatens to suspends making payments on any of its debts, is over indebted (überschuldet), or (i) has initiated against it, (ii) is legally obliged to initiate, or (iii) initiates: (A) bankruptcy proceedings (Konkurs), (B) proceedings leading to a provisional or a definitive composition moratorium (provisorische oder definitive Nachlassstundung), (C) proceedings leading to an emergency moratorium (Notstundung), (D) proceedings for a postponement of bankruptcy pursuant to article 725a of the Swiss Code of Obligations (Konkursaufschub) or (E) any proceedings pursuant to article 731b of the Swiss Code of Obligations which leads to its dissolution or liquidation, or any proceeding having similar effects in force at that time.
+Swiss Terms.
+In this Agreement, where it relates to a Swiss Obligor, a reference to liquidation, bankruptcy, insolvency, winding-up, reorganization, moratorium or any proceeding under any present or future bankruptcy, insolvency or similar applicable law means that such a Swiss Obligor is unable to or admits inability to pay its debts as they fall due (zahlungsunfähig), or is deemed to or declared to be unable to pay its debts, suspends or threatens to suspends making payments on any of its debts, or (i) has initiated against it, (ii) it is legally obliged to initiate, or (iii) initiates: (A) bankruptcy proceedings (Konkurs), (B) proceedings leading to a provisional or a definitive composition moratorium (provisorische oder definitive Nachlassstundung), (C) proceedings leading to an emergency moratorium (Notstundung), or (D) proceedings for a postponement of bankruptcy pursuant to articles 725a or 820 in conjunction with article 725a of the Swiss Code of Obligations (Konkursaufschub) or (E) any proceedings pursuant to articles 731b or 819 in conjunction with article 731b, articles 736 or 821 and article 939 of the Swiss Code of Obligations which lead to its dissolution or liquidation, or any proceeding having similar effects in force at that time.

 Swiss Terms.
 In this Agreement, where it relates to a Foreign Loan Party that has its registered office in Switzerland and is registered with the competent commercial register in Switzerland and unless the contrary intention appears, a reference to: